hroskes/trackSplitting/README.txt

                     Double_t cut = 3,Char_t *saveas = "")

 Creates multiple histograms, like in the second trackSplitPlot(), from multiple files on the same canvas.
-The parameters are all explained in the previous functions
+The parameters are all explained in the previous functions.

 To run:
 root -l -n